 The divorce process in NC moves through a clear set of steps.
 While some parts look different depending on the case, the overall path stays the same:

-4. Exchange Financial Documents – In contested cases, both spouses share information about income, debts, and assets.
+- Exchange Financial Documents – Both spouses share information about income, debts, and assets in contested cases.

-At any point, a spouse can also request support, custody arrangements, or property division.
-Some couples resolve these issues through negotiation.
-Others rely on a judge to decide.
+A spouse can also request support, custody arrangements, or property division at any point.
+Some couples resolve these issues through negotiation, while others rely on a judge to decide.

 Divorce Paperwork and Filing Requirements